 Limited device support

 fuboTV will suit those looking for a live TV streaming service with a focus on sports content, but also enough entertainment channels to keep the rest of the household busy.
-However, the price is a little on the high side and some may find that one of the competing services may offer a plan that better suits their needs at the same price.
+However, the price is a little on the high side and some may find that competing services offer plans that better suits their needs for the same price.